Skip to main content

 These Frontends are ideal for temporary access scenarios where you need ephemeral service access that can be created and destroyed as needed.
 Additionally, Standard Frontends provide an excellent foundation for prototyping activities, enabling you to build proof of concepts and demos quickly without the overhead of custom domain setup and validation processes.

-Custom Frontends become essential when your organization has specific brand requirements that demand consistent branding across all services, ensuring that your public-facing endpoints align with your corporate identity and brand standards.
+Custom frontends become essential when your organization has specific brand requirements that demand consistent branding across all services, ensuring that your public-facing endpoints align with your corporate identity and brand standards.
 They are the preferred choice for customer-facing services that will be accessed by external customers or partners, as they provide the professional appearance and domain consistency that external users expect.

-Custom Frontends are necessary when corporate policies require services to use company-owned domains, ensuring compliance with organizational standards and security requirements.
+Custom frontends are necessary when corporate policies require services to use company-owned domains, ensuring compliance with organizational standards and security requirements.
 They provide the professional appearance needed when your services require a branded, polished presentation that reflects your organization's commitment to quality and attention to detail.

-Custom Frontends also address specific integration requirements where third-party integrations require particular domain patterns or when partner systems expect services to be available on your organization's domains rather than third-party infrastructure domains.
+Custom frontends also address specific integration requirements where third-party integrations require particular domain patterns or when partner systems expect services to be available on your organization's domains rather than third-party infrastructure domains.